Wonders of Canada

 Whistler is located 2 hours north of Vancouver in the Coast Mountain Range.
 With over 8000 acres of skiable terrain, the resort enjoys an annual average snowfall of over 11 meters!

-If you have a great sense of humour, childcare experience and are a confident skier, why not get paid to ski on your gap year with our popular Whistler Blackcomb Ski School jobs?
-Alternatively, secure a job working in one of the many mountain restaurants or high end hotels in Whistler village.
+If you have a great sense of humour, childcare experience and are a confident skier, why not get paid to ski on your gap year with one of our popular Whistler Blackcomb Ski School jobs?
+Alternatively, secure a job working in one of the many high end hotels in Whistler village.

-We’ve been sending people to work in The Rockies since 2000 and have developed links with a number of employers in the hotel industry who enjoy having our participants work for the winter, summer or even both!
+Oyster has been sending people to work in The Rockies since 2006 and we have developed links with a number of employers in the hotel industry.

 The Rocky Mountains are an outdoor enthusiast’s paradise.
 With awesome snow in the winter and warm sunshine in the summer, it is easy to see why!

-The employers we work with are mostly located in the town of Banff – the hub of this part of The Rockies.
-We also have links with hotels that are located in the less populated areas in between Calgary and Banff as well as Lake Louise.
+The employers we work with are mostly located in the town of Banff – the hub of this part of the Canadian Rockies.

 We’ve been sending people to work in French-speaking Tremblant since 2006 and have links with a number of great employers in the food and beverage/hospitality industry.

 This part of Canada is a great place to spend a season.
 You get to experience a different way of life, living with the mix of French and English speakers.
-On all of our Tremblant programmes we include French lessons to help you on your way.
+On both our winter and summer Tremblant programmes. we include French lessons to help you on your way.
 Tremblant is close enough for visits to Ottawa and Montreal, and you can even get a coach to New York for a few days!

 During the summer, the weather is warm and sunny.
-This attracts tourists from all over the world who want to enjoy the mountain biking, trekking, tobogganing, lakes and the Ironman Competition.
+This attracts tourists from all over the world. who want to enjoy the mountain biking, trekking, tobogganing, lakes and the annual IronMan Competition.

-On our programmes you get to spend a whole season somewhere most people are lucky to say they’ve been to for a week.
+On our programmes you get to spend between 4 weeks and a whole season somewhere most people are lucky to say they’ve been to for a week.

 IEC Work Permit

-Each year the Canadian High Commission releases a limited number of Work Permit.
-You are encouraged to apply to Oyster early to get your interview and job offer before receiving help securing your permit.
-You need to be aged between 18 and 30 on the day the High Commission receives your application.
-Therefore Oyster can only take bookings from people that will be aged at least 18 in the January of the departure year to stand the best chance of being able to get a Work Permit before they run out.
+Each year. the Canadian Immigration and Citizenship (CIC) department releases a limited number of Working Holiday Permits.
+Applying for, and securing, a Work Permit is your responsibility however we encourage you to apply to Oyster early to get your interview and job offer before receiving our advice on how to secure your permit.
+You need to be aged between 18 and 30 on the day the CIC receives your application.
+Therefore, Oyster can only take bookings from people that will be aged at least 18 in the January of the departure year to stand the best chance of being able to get a Work Permit before they run out.